Did the headline pique your interest?

-This is why I tend to find many are reluctant to engage in any forms of workplace development that mirror anything like education, learning or training in our minds.
+This is why I tend to find many are reluctant to engage in any form of workplace development that mirrors anything like education, learning or training in our minds.
 We’ve already formed a pretty divided opinion on those experiences before we set foot in the door.

-Another reason why social learning, mentoring and coaching are popular is that they are methods of growth that haven’t been tainted with the experience of formal education.
-Even though all lead to the same outcome, our improved development as humans.
+Social learning, mentoring and coaching are popular methods of growth that haven’t been tainted with the experience of formal education.
+Even though all lead to the same outcome – our improved development as humans.

-So, because of the bad rep educating gets, in whatever context you personally view it, people tend to see their time served within these systems as some sort of badge they clock in to guarantee their standing in society.
+So, because of the bad rep education gets, in whatever context you view it, people tend to see their time served within these systems as some sort of badge they wave at the entrance of employers and social events to guarantee their status in society.

 The funny thing is that life has other ideas.